|Survey name||Crime Survey for England and Wales (CSEW)|

 The aim of this release is to bring together data on child abuse to provide a better understanding of child abuse than is possible from looking at individual data sources in isolation.
 Administrative data sources do not represent the full extent of the issue as child abuse is often hidden from view, and there are no current surveys that measure children’s experiences of abuse.
 However, when different sources of information are looked at together, they can help build up a picture of the extent and nature of child abuse.

 The way in which data on child abuse are collected differs between sources and organisations.
-Data are collected over different timescales on different bases (for example, victims or crimes).
+Data are collected over different timescales on different bases (for example, victims, crimes, suspects or defendants).
 Data also vary in the way that cases are identified.
 This means that each section in the publication does not refer to the same cohort of cases and so direct comparisons cannot be made across sections.
 Throughout the publication, cautions are provided to make it clear where a comparison can be made and where it may be more difficult or not possible to directly compare data sources.

 More quality and methodology information on strengths, limitations, appropriate uses, and how the data for the Crime Survey for England and Wales (CSEW) and police recorded crime were created is available in the Crime in England and Wales QMI.